agsb/minute/docs/linux.6.10.7.source.stats.md

 **_ 0 , ) ( 1 * ; 2 - # = / > 3 4 .
 8 6 " } { 5 7 & 9 ] [ : < \ + | % ! @ ' ~ ? ` ^ $**

+### How ?

+All *.c and *.h files were concatened and filtered.
+Only ASCII 0x0-07F characters allowed, all upper case letters converted to lower case, all tabs and spaces to 'S', all new-lines to 'A', all controls deleted.
+All sequences of A or S are compressed into one A or S, despite diminish the counters.

-The tables shows the key, absolute count, Standart Frequeny Index, percent of total, cumulative percent of total.
+The table shows the key, absolute count, Standart Frequeny Index, percent of total, cumulative percent of total.

+    SFI = 10 * ( log ( U ) + 4 ), U = count / 1000000 as parts per milion.

+For reference a SFI of 57.00 is around 1 in 50 ocurrences (clicks).

 | key | count | SFI | percent | cumulae |
 | --- | --- | --- | --- | --- |